This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 - 40 hours a week you would have to charge $ 23.00 for an hour

-Knowing these numbers also helps you understand how many clients you need to enroll in per month.
+Knowing these numbers also helps you understand how many clients you need to enroll per month.

-This simple exercise helps you estimate how much you should charge based on how much you’d like to earn.
+This simple exercise helps you estimate how much you should charge based on your desired earnings.
 And of course, remember to consider your taxes when calculating these numbers.

-However, once your business starts rolling, you’ll have costs associated with it making it very important that you keep a spreadsheet including all operating expenses.
-After a 12-month period, you’ll have a clear picture of how much you spend to run your business.
+However, once your business starts rolling, you’ll have costs associated with it, making it very important to keep a spreadsheet that includes all operating expenses.
+After 12 months, you’ll have a clear picture of how much you spend to run your business.

 4. Professional Organizer Rate – Exercise 2